vaiish371/tp/docs/UserGuide.md

 ***

 ### 2.3.4 Listing Timetable Lessons: `list timetable`

-This command allows you to list all the lessons in the timetable for the module you have selected.
+Lists the lessons in the timetable for the current module you have selected.
+The index of each lesson is its numerical order in the list.

 Format: `list timetable`